Nindooinbah Dam

-The Nindooinbah Dam is a decommissioned earth-fill embankment dam with an un-gated spillway located off-stream in the South East region of Queensland, Australia.
-The sole purpose of the dam is for recreation.
+The Nindooinbah Dam is a decommissioned earth-fill embankment dam with an un-gated spillway located off-stream in Beaudesert in the South East region of Queensland, Australia.
+The dam was completed in 1951 and the resultant reservoir is called Lake Nindooinbah.
+It was used for potable water supply until 1 March 2014 when it was decommissioned, and it has been used for recreational purposes since 2014.